shepelt/makora/AI_RULES.md

 - Don't create "future-proof" abstractions

 ### When to Refactor
-- When you copy-paste code 3+ times → extract to function
+- When you copy-paste code 3+ times -> extract to function
-- When a file exceeds 300 lines → consider splitting
+- When a file exceeds 300 lines -> consider splitting
-- When a pattern becomes clear → then abstract it
+- When a pattern becomes clear -> then abstract it
-- Never before

-## Development Workflow
-- Keep components small and focused
-- Co-locate related files (component, styles, tests)
-- Write clear, self-documenting code
-- Follow Meteor Guide best practices
-- **Development Server**: Run via `npm start`
-  - Includes Hot Module Replacement (HMR) for instant UI updates
-  - Auto-restarts server on backend code changes

-## Testing
-- **Test Framework**: Mocha via `meteortesting:mocha` package
-- **Test Files**: `*.tests.js` files
-- **Run All Tests**: `npm test`

 ## Notes
 This file will evolve as the project grows and patterns emerge.